nepada/security-annotations/README.md

 }
 ```

-The annotations and rules they enforce are completely customizable (see below), however the default setup comes with three predefined rules:
+The attributes and rules they enforce are completely customizable (see below), however the default setup comes with three predefined rules:

-- **@LoggedIn** - checks whether the user is logged in.
+- **LoggedIn** - checks whether the user is logged in.
-- **@Role({"admin", "superadmin"})** - checks whether the user has at least one of the specified roles.
+- **Role(["admin", "superadmin"])** - checks whether the user has at least one of the specified roles.
   If you use `Nette\Security\Permission` as your authorizator, then role inheritance is taken into account, i.e. users that have at least one role that inherits from at least one of the specified roles are allowed as well.
-- **@Allowed(resource="world", privilege="destroy")** - checks whether the user has at least one role that is granted the specified privilege on the specified resource.
+- **Allowed(resource: "world", privilege: "destroy")** - checks whether the user has at least one role that is granted the specified privilege on the specified resource.

 ### Securing components